Zeronix-Git/wargroove_lethal_simulator/README.md

 1. TODO: Add support for commander grooves.
 E.g. Ryota dash, Koji bomb, Ragna jump, Wulfar golf, Sedge groove.
 2. TODO: Implement a function that takes a given set of attackers and calculates the optimal attacking sequence by brute-force search.
+3. TODO: Implement the ability to simulate damage with no RNG (e.g. for puzzles).
-3. TODO: Implement the project as a web app with a Javascript interface.
+4. TODO: Implement the project as a web app with a Javascript interface.
 (Under construction!)

 ## Contributing